kragen/derctuo/segments-and-blocks.md

   operations or for all operations;
-* far-call(u4, offset), transfer control to the code at the given offset in the block whose key is in the identified block key register; this is not applicable if the virtual machine's code is not itself stored in blocks;
+* far-call(u4, offset), transfer control to the code at the given offset in the block whose key is in the identified block key register; this is not applicable if the virtual machine’s code is not itself stored in blocks;
 * select-node-key(u4), start using the node key in the identified node key register;